JohnBigeon/Teleinfo_electricity/README.md

 sudo nmap 192.168.*.*
 ````
 You can monitor the progress of scanning, by hitting a key on your keyboard.
+Finally, you should see your raspberry in the list.
 ````
 Nmap scan report for raspberrypi.home (192.168.a.bb)
 Host is up (0.017s latency).